dragoncoder047/dragoncoder047.github.io/markdown/pages/ulisp_howto/backquote.md

 ## Part 1 - the Functions

 1. Move the table entries for `:::lisp cons` and `:::lisp append` around in the table so they are right after `:::lisp quote`.
-Then, add their entries in the `:::cpp enum builtins`.
+Then, add 3 new entries in the `:::cpp enum builtins`.
 You can also move the `string` and `doc` entries but you don't have to.
 Then, add table and builtins enum entries for the 3 new functions:

     ```{.cpp data-line="2-6"}
         { string13, sp_quote, 0311, NULL },
         { string57, fn_cons, 0122, doc57 },
         { string92, fn_append, 0107, doc92 },
-        { stringbackquote, tf_backquote, 0211, NULL },
+        { stringbackquote, tf_backquote, 0211, docbackquote },
-        { stringunquote, bq_invalid, 0311, NULL },
+        { stringunquote, bq_invalid, 0311, docunquote },
-        { stringuqsplicing, bq_invalid, 0311, NULL },
+        { stringuqsplicing, bq_invalid, 0311, docunquotesplicing },
         { string14, sp_defun, 0327, doc14 },
         { string15, sp_defvar, 0313, doc15 },
     ```